Is Your Cat Overly Active at Night? Here’s What Might Help

 It’s late.
 After a long day, you’re ready to nod off into a deep sleep.
 Just as you are slipping into your slumber, you hear thunderous sprinting down the hallway and jerk back to reality.
 For such small animals, cats can make an impressive amount of noise.

 Many cat owners can relate to this story.
 Overactivity at night is a common problem.
-Some cats use the time to get up to mischief.
+Some cats use the time to get into mischief.
 Others demand your attention and will scratch relentlessly at any door you put between the two of you.

 Regardless of your cat’s favorite nocturnal activities, there are things you can do to get a good night’s sleep.